oscar-99/ml-tweezers/README.md

     - Tighten up simulation, aim to get a longer time window.
 Probably go with longer simulation and sampling a portion of the points.
       - Compare this with previous results
     - Heatmap or analysis of point that tend not to classified/regressed correctly.
-    - Code for analysis of simulated data (eg position plots, histograms etc.)
+    - Code for analysis of simulated data (eg. position plots, histograms etc.)

  ## 22/1/2020